Riya-jhankda/Intent/README.md

 # Intent
-everything you need to know
+everything you need to know  about intents application